How Much Does Swamp Cooler Repair Cost in 2025?

 How much does it cost to remove a swamp cooler?

 If your swamp cooler needs to be replaced or you’re removing it for another reason, you can expect to pay about $70 to $150 to have a local HVAC professional remove it.
-This price typically includes the labor associated with hauling it away as well as any disposal costs, such as leaving it at a dump or other similar facility.
+This price typically includes the labor of hauling it away and disposal costs, such as leaving it at a dump or other similar facility.

 How much does it cost to run a swamp cooler all day?